 Here are some of the more severe causes behind your furball’s actions.
 But before you scroll down – remember that you should never try to self-diagnose your pet on the Internet!
 Leave that to a reputable vet.

 - Dental issues.
-Apart from stuck food particles, there are other dental issues that could make a cat stick its tongue out.
+Apart from stuck food particles, other dental issues could make a cat stick its tongue out.
 The nasty taste and sores from gum disease, abscess, caries, tooth decay and so forth can trigger this behavior.

 - Senior dementia.
 Yes, cats can indeed have dementia just like humans.
 The guys over at PetMD have a great article on the subject.
 One of the signs of senior dementia in elder felines is the inability to keep the tongue from sticking out.

 - Infections.
 Whether it’s caused by periodontitis, lesions or something else, inflammation and infections can make your cat stick out its tongue.

 - Stomatitis.
 Even though it’s less common than the previously mentioned reasons, feline stomatitis is truly a severe health condition.
 And it can often make the cat stick out its tongue, drool, lose appetite and pant painfully.